-Our dementia day centres at Lavender Cottage (Selwyn Village) and the Anchorage (St Mary’s church hall in Glen Innes) are an important feature of our range of support services for older people living in the community.
+Our dementia day centres at Lavender Cottage (Selwyn Village) and the Anchorage (The Community of Saint Luke, Remuera) are an important feature of our range of support services for older people living in the community.

 They continue to be highly rated by our clients, families and by the Auckland District Health Board NASC team (Needs Assessment and Service Coordination) for the quality of the care, meaningful engagement in life activities and the warm and supportive environments they offer.